-A lawyer and a social worker by training, I am currently an Associate Professor at the University of Ottawa's Faculty of Law (Common Law Section), located on the traditional, unceded and unsurrendered territory of the Algonquin Anishnaabeg People.
+A lawyer and a social worker by training, I am currently an Associate Professor at the University of Ottawa's Faculty of Law (Common Law Section), located on the traditional, unceded and unsurrendered territory of the Algonquin Anishnaabeg.
 Subjects that I teach include public law, constitutional law, health law, and immigration and refugee law.

 My research program leverages socio-legal studies, action research, and community engagement to critically examine health inequities experienced by marginalized groups, particularly international migrants, racialized minorities, and people living with HIV/AIDS.

-Generally, the topics of my research and writing lie at the intersection between health law and immigration law.
-They include, among others, social determinants of migrant health, health care access and entitlement, health and human rights, social citizenship and belonging.
+Generally, the topics of my research and writing lie at the intersection between health law, immigration law, and human rights.
+They include, among others, social determinants of health, migrants' health care access and entitlement, border control of infectious diseases, and medical tourism.